ssigurdsson/ssigurdsson.github.io/_pages/cv.md

 Skills
 ======
-* Microfabrication, Photolithography, Rodent Surgery, Immunohistology, Programming.
-* Programming languages: Proficient in Python; Familiar with C++, Java, Verilog, Matlab.
+* Languages: Proficient in Python; Familiar with C++, Java, Verilog, Matlab, HTML, SQL, Shell Script.
-* Strong communication skills and analytical abilities.
+* Tools/Frameworks: OpenCV, Android SDK, RESTful API, Django, JSON, Git.
+* Skills: Advanced Algorithms, OOD, Map Reduce, Data Analysis, Networking, Android Development.

 Honors & Awards
 ======
+* 2nd Place in the Icelandic National High School Math Competition for the year 2012.
+* Honorable Mention at the International Physics Olympiad in 2012.
+* Performed in the robotics competition at the University of Iceland for the year 2014.
 * Awarded for highest graduating grade in the physical sciences at the University of Iceland for the year of 2015.
-* Honorable Mention at the International Physics Olympiad in 2012.
-* 2nd Place in the Icelandic National High School Math Competition for the year 2012.
-* Rank 180 in Google Kickstart round H - 2019.
+* Rank 180 out of 3300 contestants in Google’s Coding Competition “Kickstart” round H – 2019.